-DIY Probate – Cutting the Cost of Probate
+DIY Probate UK – Cutting the Cost of Probate

-DIY Probate is suitable for a small proportion of families who can probably do all the work and apply for probate without any professional help: but it is easy to switch on the help if you need it!
+is suitable for families who can do all the work and apply for probate with lots of online probate help, but without the need to seek professional professional advice.
+But with our simple online probate help system it is easy to switch on the help if you need it – and you will have cut the cost of probate with the work you have already done!
 The DIY Probate fees do NOT include Court fees (Probate Court fees are around £100.)
+DIY Probate makes it easy to deal with probating a Will for a straightforward estate in England and Wales.

-The mission of DIY Probate is to help people do as much of the work as they can themselves, but with the safety net of professional help at relatively modest cost.
+The mission of DIY Probate is to help executors of Wills do as much of the probate work online as they can themselves, but with the safety net of professional help at relatively modest cost.
 Hopefully you won’t need any extra help but it is reassuring to know it is there.
+Most people manage it with the help of the online probate videos without problems, so we don’t pick up any extra business for our team of probate lawyers !

 If you have both the time and the ability it can be quite satisfying to do as much as you can yourself, and with our system we won’t need to redo all of the work you have already done if you do decide you need help.
 But do beware of complications which can be very dangerous for non-professionals.
 We had one chap whose wife died leaving a special trust in his Will, and appointing us as executors as she knew it was complicated (as did he) – sadly, he insisted on doing everything himself, and could well get a totally unnecessary tax bill for £110,000.
 With just a couple of hours help, that could have been avoided.
 That said, many Last Wills are pretty uncomplicated and may not even need probate at all – we’ll go into that on another page.